 It is important that you are able to clearly recognize the signs that indicate whether you, or another woman, is suffering a heart attack.
 Women do not necessarily experience the same symptoms as men; in fact, quite often women have atypical symptoms and take longer to deal with them, which makes diagnosis difficult and raises the risk of death.

-Fundación MAPFRE, the Pro CNIC Foundation, the Spanish Heart Foundation and the Community of Madrid are spearheading the program Mujeres por el Corazón the goal of which is to raise awareness of the public in general and women in particular so as to facilitate the early recognition of symptoms of cardiovascular diseases and foster healthy lifestyle habits.
+Fundación MAPFRE, the Pro CNIC Foundation, the Spanish Heart Foundation and the Community of Madrid are spearheading the Mujeres por el Corazón program whose goal is to raise the awareness of the public in general and women in particular to facilitate the early recognition of symptoms of cardiovascular diseases and foster healthy lifestyle habits.

 Since 2016 the Mujeres por el Corazón campaign has carried out 136,000 check-ups on our bus.
 Once again we're traveling through Spain helping women to prevent cardiovascular diseases.
 We will let you know the dates when we will be in your city.

 This initiative is supported by fantastic women such as the journalist Ana Rosa Quintana, the singer Mónica Naranjo and the athlete Ruth Beitia.
 You can't afford to miss the videos in which our three ambassadors invite us to work together to make this our mission: learn to detect the symptoms of heart attacks in women.

 According to the World Health Organization (WHO) the main cause of death worldwide is cardiovascular disease.
 One in every five women in Europe dies as a result of ischemic heart disease.
 In Spain, coronary disease is the leading cause of death among women.
 According to the Spanish Society of Cardiology (SEC), mortality after a first myocardial infarction is 20% higher in women, especially in countries such as Spain.